 Wn68 Les Moulins ouest

-To the defenders: it was three Wn - Widerstandsnest.
+To the defenders: it was three Wn - Wilderstandsnester.

 To the attackers: it was a way off the beach.

-The average German defender did his duty but was let down by his commanders.
-The counter attack never materialised.
-Ammunition had been removed from inland gun batteries to save it from bombing.
-At one batterie the lorry re delivering its load was hit by a battle ships shell and blew up.
-So with no ammunition resupply arriving gradually the artillery fell silent.
+Half the ammunition loads had been removed from inland batteries to save it from bombing.
+Lorries delivering its load was hit by a fighter bomber and destroyed.
+So with no ammunition resupply arriving, gradually the artillery slowed and in some cases fell silent.

 The rest is now History.